samuelstevens/ubscrape/README.md

 ## To Do

 - Add support for dumping at the same time as scraping, making it less linear.
-- Add a version number to the CLI

 ## Limitations